Australia needs to put limits on home lending in order to keep house price growth under control, the head of the Financial Services Inquiry has said.

 “They [the RBA

-and APRA] will come out with a policy around macro prudential tools.
+] will come out with a policy around macro prudential tools.
 However, rather than hard and fast values for homeowners in terms of minimum deposits, it may be that they start pushing the banks to be holding a higher percentage in reserves for higher risk investors in property.
 Then we will start to see a real difference in home loan owner occupier rates and investor interest rates, which is something that we used to see back in the 80s and 90s.”

 But Sebastian said that the regulators need to be careful when assessing which macro-prudential route to take.